-The per share amount for net investment income (loss) between classes does not accord the aggregate net investment income for the period due to the size of Class C relative to the other classes.
+(b) The per share amount for net investment income (loss) between classes does not accord the aggregate net investment income for the period due to the size of Class C relative to the other classes.

 (c) The Net Asset Value ("NAV") per share and total return have been calculated based on net assets which include adjustments made in accordance with U.S. Generally Accepted Accounting Principles required at period end for financial reporting purposes.
-These figures do not necessarily reflect the Net Asset Value per share or total return experienced by
+These figures do not necessarily reflect the Net Asset Value per share or total return experienced by the shareholder at period end.

 (d) Total return is at NAV assuming all distributions are reinvested and no initial sales charge or CDSC.
-For periods with waivers/reimbursements, had the Fund's investment adviser not waived or reimbursed a portion of expenses, total return would have been lower.
+For periods with waivers/reimbursements, had the Fund's Investment Adviser not waived or reimbursed a portion of expenses, total return would have been lower.